mesaquen/mesaquen.github.io/README.md

 The application was built with i18n in mind, currently serving two languages.
 English and Portuguese.

+## Live demo

+Currently you can access the live demo at https://mesaquen.vercel.app.

 ## Challenges found

 During the development I found some limitations that are relevant.
 For instance, when using `output: "export"` in Next.js configuration, you loose access to a lot of Next.js features such as middlewares.